zeevallin/protogen/README.md

 - [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=zeeraw.protogen) _(official)_

 ## Contributing
 First of all, thanks for thinking about contributing to the protogen project.
-I think with a few people helping me make this tool a reality, it will save a lot of people a lof of trouble when managing their .proto files.
+We think that with a few people helping us make this tool a reality, it will save many people a lof of time and effort when bringing protobuffers into their organisations.

 To get started you first need to pull the project into your `GOPATH` and change your directory to the repository.